Cheapest Car Insurance in Alberta

 Drivers move up or down on the Grid as their driving record changes.
 The lower their Grid Level, the cheaper your insurance rate.

-Less experienced drivers generally face the highest premiums, but Grid often caps their basic rates.
+Less experienced drivers face the highest premiums, but the Grid caps their basic rate.
 Each at-fault claim moves the driver five steps up the Grid, and this can increase their insurance premium by hundreds to thousands of dollars.

 A safe and experienced driver can expect to pay less than Grid rates.
 According to the AIRB, about 94.5% of Alberta drivers pay less than the maximum set out by the Grid program.